 Up to this time Harry Tancred, unlike his older brother George, had not taken an active interest in the Turf.
 Born in Balmain in May 1897 and one of six brothers in a household of ten children, he was educated at St Joseph’s Catholic Boys College at Rozelle, before the family – who were even then involved in the meat trade – moved to New Zealand during Harry’s youth.
 Big, strong, and a natural athlete, Harry was a good footballer who was soon playing first grade for one of the Wellington clubs at the age of just seventeen.
 So good was he in fact that in 1919 and 1921 he represented New Zealand on Rugby League tours to Australia.
 It was after that second tour that Harry Tancred decided to stay in Australia, and in 1923, during a visit by a representative Maori team, changed colours and played as a forward for N.S.W.
 I might mention that most of the Tancred clan returned to Sydney at around the same time to build their family’s meat business and Harry’s younger brothers, Jim and Arnold, each later toured Great Britain with the famous 1927 Waratahs Rugby Union team.

 It was brother George, however, who had first established the critical connection with trainer Jack Jamieson – their shared New Zealand experiences helped forge the bond – and during the thirties’ George Tancred emerged as one of Australia’s most spectacular punters, usually plunging on horses only owned by himself or Jamieson.
+Or in the empurpled prose of a turf correspondent for The Truth newspaper: “‘Twas a great day for George Tancred when bullocks were invented.
+That great judge of meat, who’s made grand upon grand out of anything from veal to prime steers, has slapped it on in thousands when a Jamieson-trained cuddy has been stepped out with the idea of lassoing those bellowing bookmakers.”
 As we have seen, George was one of the three principals – along with Jamieson and jockey Ted Bartle – who was ousted for twelve months by V.R.C. stewards in November 1935 over the form reversal of the horse Country Party.
 Harry Tancred, by contrast, had maintained a relatively low public profile on the Turf, largely on account of the series of rather moderate gallopers that had hitherto carried his registered colours of ‘pale blue, black sash, red arm-bands, red cap’.
-That was now about to change in rather dramatic fashion with the acquisition of this mountain of a racehorse.
+That was now about to change in a rather dramatic fashion with the acquisition of this mountain of a racehorse.

 High Caste was distinguished not just by his size but by the peculiar roan colour that flecked his rich, red coat and gave rise to his sobriquet of the “Strawberry Bull”.
 The colt cut a swath through Melbourne’s best youngsters with easy wins in his only three appearances in the Alma Stakes at Caulfield and the Sires’ Produce Stakes and Ascot Vale Stakes at Flemington.
 Those three wins gave bookmakers an early taste of Harry Tancred in the betting ring.
 He could fairly plaster it on at times, and when he got to work a horse could tighten like a fat woman’s corset.
 Was it any wonder the ring served High Caste up at 4/9 for the Sires’ at Randwick?
 At least it enabled Jack Cush and his close associates to get 14/1 and better for their money about Reading.

-The death of the Prime Minister, Joseph Lyons, might have dampened the pomp and ceremony and lessened the vice-regal razzmatazz usually associated with the opening of the A.J.C. autumn racing carnival, but Reading and High Caste proceeded to give an exhibition that more than compensated.
+The death of the Prime Minister, Joseph Lyons at Sydney’s St Vincent’s Hospital on Friday 7 April, the day before the opening of the A.J.C. autumn racing carnival, might have dampened the pomp and ceremony and lessened the vice-regal razzmatazz usually associated with the meeting, but Reading and High Caste proceeded to give an exhibition that more than compensated.
 The Sires’ showed the Demon Darb at his best when he dashed to the lead early in the contest, and Ted Bartle aboard High Caste was unable to run him down, going under by a half-length.
 As was so often the case in their history, this meeting of the colts was perhaps more dramatic than decisive for it was a different story four days later in the shorter Champagne Stakes, when, with both horses burdened by 9 st. 6lb, but High Caste better built to carry it, Reading went down by a half-neck to his great rival.
-Even then Reading did much to beat himself, having attempted to savage High Caste and getting one his reins in his mouth near the post.
+Even then Reading did much to beat himself, having attempted to savage High Caste and getting one of his reins in his mouth near the post.

 Reading, on the other hand, would prove far less robust.
 He could be cranky and ill-tempered at times with a propensity to savage his opponents, traits that became more pronounced as he aged as a stallion and all of which served to mar his career.
 Still, as disparate as their respective characters were, these two colts would clash in the next couple of seasons in a series of close finishes that would come to fascinate the Australian racing public.
 As exciting as the A.J.C.
 Sires’ and the Champagne Stakes had been, it was only in retrospect that sportsmen understood that those races did not stand alone.
 Rather, such were mere instalments that could only be fully appreciated as separate acts in a singular saga – a saga that would last another season and more.
 Bested as he might have been in the Champagne Stakes, Cush harboured no doubts that with the very stout blood coursing through Reading’s pedigree, his Moorefield stable sheltered a Derby colt.
 Jamieson for his part merely speculated as to whether High Caste could extend his stamina to the Derby distance.
 And so, the curtain fell on the first act of this strange and eventful tale of two quite remarkable racehorses.